mirunanedelcu25-cyber/CourtDynamics313421/README.md

 ### Comparison on the validation test

 To understand how well each model performs, we compared all three on the same validation set.
 For each model, we computed the Mean Absolute Error (MAE), which measures how far the predictions deviate from the true next-season efficiency.
 We summarized the results in a comparison table and visualized them using a bar plot.
 This makes it easy to see which model performs best in practice.
 The model with the lowest MAE is selected as the “winner” on the validation set.
 Identifying the strongest model at this stage is essential, as it determines which model we trust most before moving on to the final evaluation.
-Additionally, we provided detailed visual diagnostics for the KNN model to illustrate how well it predicts individual values and whether its errors follow a consistent trend
+Additionally, we provided detailed visual diagnostics for the KNN model to illustrate how well it predicts individual values and whether its errors follow a consistent trend.

 # SECTION 4